vimc/montagu-db-backup/aws/README.md

 # Barman on AWS
-First time only, run:
+The first time you use these scripts on your machine run:

 1. `sudo -H ./prepare`
-2. `aws configure`
+2. `aws configure`.
+You will be promoted to enter your AWS credentials and a region.

-The region should be `eu-west-2`.
-To create a new key see [the wiki](https://github.com/vimc/vimc-wiki/wiki/AWS-things)
+    To create a new key see [the wiki](https://github.com/vimc/vimc-wiki/wiki/AWS-things) The region should be `eu-west-2`.

 Then run `./aws-barman` to see all options, or `./aws-barman start` to start a new instance.

+Note `aws-barman stop` will destroy the existing EC2 instance.

 To interact directly with barman in the aws machine: